Battle of Crysler's Farm: Aftermath

 On 12 November, the sullen American flotilla successfully navigated the Long Sault rapids.
 That evening, they reached a settlement known as Barnhardt's, 3 mi above Cornwall, where they rendezvoused with Brown's detachment.
 There was no sign of Hampton's force, but Colonel Henry Atkinson, one of Hampton's staff officers, brought Hampton's reply to Wilkinson's letter of 6 November.
 Hampton stated that a shortage of supplies had forced him to retire to Plattsburgh.
 Wilkinson used this as pretext to call another council of war, which unanimously opted to end the campaign.
-The defeat of the American forces at the Battle of Crysler's Farm and, on 26 October, at the Battle of the Chateauguay, ended the American threat to Montreal in the late fall of 1813, and with it the risk that Canada would be cut into two parts.
+The defeat of the American forces at the Battle of Crysler's Farm and, on 26 October, at the Battle of the Chateauguay, ended the American threat to Montreal in the late fall of 1813, and with it the risk that the Canadas would be cut into two parts.

 The army went into winter quarters at French Mills, 7 mi from the Saint Lawrence, but the roads were almost impassable in this season, and Wilkinson was also forced by a lack of supplies and sickness among his army to retreat to Plattsburg.
 He was later dismissed from command shortly after a failed attack on a British outpost at Lacolle Mills.
-He subsequently faced a court martial on various charges of negligence and misconduct during the St. Lawrence Campaign, but was exonerated.
+He subsequently faced a court martial on various charges of negligence and misconduct during the Saint Lawrence Campaign, but was exonerated when most of the government's witnesses refused to testify.
 Lewis was retired, while Boyd was sidelined into rear-area commands.
 Brown, Macomb, Ripley and Gaines were subsequently promoted.

 On the British side, Mulcaster was promoted to post-captain to take command of a frigate but lost a leg in 1814 during the Raid on Fort Oswego, ending his active career.
 Morrison also was severely wounded later in 1814 at the Battle of Lundy's Lane.
 Morrison, Harvey and Pearson all eventually became generals, as did Major James B. Dennis, who commanded the militia which fought Brown at Hoople's Creek.